 The Apple iPhone XR might compromise in a couple of areas, but power and performance are most definitely not one of them.
 The XR runs on the same A12 Bionic processor as we saw on the iPhone XS and iPhone XS Max, which means it has plenty of power for running augmented reality apps, playing graphically demanding games, processing photographs or 4K video, or simply managing day-to-day tasks.
 It's not as speedy as the newer devices, but there's still plenty under the hood.

-We've been playing Fornite and Asphalt 9 to put the iPhone XR through its paces with no issues whatsoever.
+We played Fornite and Asphalt 9 during our review time to put the iPhone XR through its paces with no issues whatsoever.
 Having extensively used the iPhone XS prior to the iPhone XR, there is no difference in terms of processing power or capabilities.
 The experience hasn't been subdued in terms of power or performance.

 Apple claims the iPhone XR lasts 1.5 hours longer than the iPhone 8 Plus in terms of battery life, which should give you more than enough charge to last a day.
 During our use, the battery has certainly lived up to those claims.
 Unless you're performing really demanding tasks, like long stints of gaming.
 Light use would easily see you get through the day and a good way through day two as well.

 Like the all iPhones since the iPhone XS range, the XR also supports dual SIM using eSIM for the second SIM.

 The single rear camera still delivers